 Part of delivering quality care is having ongoing discussions with your residents.
 Ongoing discussions help you make sure you’re meeting your residents’ needs and goals.

-- Managing fees and charges for residential aged care
+- Managing fees for residential aged care

 Managing a residential aged care home involves calculating, setting and managing fees.
 Different fee arrangements apply to different residents.
 Find out what these are and how they are calculated.